AndreaMatesanz/AndreaMatesanz/README.md

 - 👋 Hi, I’m @AndreaMatesanz
 - 👀 I’m interested in finding inspiration on how to solve difficult/intermediate obstacles when coding.
-- 🌱 I’m currently pursuing a Master's Degree in Data Science and Big Data.
-I am learning how to process and manage data on RStudio, Python and SQL.
+- 🌱 I’m currently working towards becoming a SDE.
 - 💞️ I’m looking to collaborate on any Github projects that could help me improve my programming skills.

 <!---